offen/offen/index.md

 permalink: /
 ---

 Offen is a fair alternative to common web analytic tools.
-It allows website operators to pay respect to your users while gaining insight into their behavior.
+It allows website operators to pay respect to their users while gaining insight into their behavior.
 Welcome to our Docs.

 ---